MayYosef/Emotion_Detector/README.md

 The code shown is the code of the final application with the specific model we chose to put behind it [classified only 4 classes]<br>
 in the "Architectures" folder you can find all models and experiments.

-The models were written in Python,
+The models were written in Python,<br>
-The app using FLASK technology
+The app using FLASK technology<br>
 (And HTML, CSS, Bootstrap design)
 <hr>
 <h3>Features:</h3>